JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 * "set" - generates `setXxx()`
 * "setClearAddAll" - generates `setXxx()` using `field.clear()` and `field.addAll(newData)`
 * "setClearPutAll" - generates `setXxx()` using `field.clear()` and `field.putAll(newData)`
+* "bound" - generates a bound property with {@code PropertyChangeSupport}
 * "field" - generates direct access to the field, enabling a weird manual setter
 * "manual" - a method named `setXxx()` must be manually provided at package scope or greater
 * a pattern, see [Javadoc](apidocs/org/joda/beans/PropertyDefinition.html#set--)